chalswater/Energy_EAPM/README.md

 # Energy-restricted EAPM
-The codes listed in this repository are used to reproduce the results reported in the paper titled: "The role of entanglement in energy-restricted communication and randomness generation": https://arxiv.org/abs/2510.27473
+The codes listed in this repository are used to reproduce the results reported in the paper titled: "_The role of entanglement in energy-restricted communication and randomness generation_": https://arxiv.org/abs/2510.27473

 The codes are structured as follows: